 The Sympathetic Nervous System helps prepare the body for "fight or flight" and create conditions in the tissues for physical activity.
 It is stimulated by strong emotions such as anger and excitement and will speed up heart rate, increase sweat glands' activity, adrenal glands, and decrease those of the digestive system.
 It also produces a rapid redistribution of blood between the skin and skeletal muscles.

 Conversely, the Parasympathetic Nervous System slows down the body and helps prepare for a more relaxed state, ready for digestion and sleep.
-It will increase the alimentary canal's peristalsis, slow down the heart rate, and constrict the bronchioles in the lungs.
+It will increase the alimentary canal's peristalsis, slow the heart rate, and constrict the bronchioles in the lungs.
 The balance between these two systems is controlled to create a state of homeostasis where the internal stability of the bodily systems is maintained in response to the external environment.

 Effect of exercise on the neurological system

-It is also important to realise that nerves serving muscles under our conscious control work in pairs and therefore when rehabilitating an injured part, and it is often beneficial to exercise and stimulate the symmetrically uninjured part.
+It is also important to realise that nerves serving muscles under conscious control work in pairs.
+Therefore, it is often beneficial to exercise and stimulate the symmetrically uninjured part when rehabilitating.

 We have already noted how other systems may benefit from exercise, and these improvements take place with the help of the neurological system.
 Like other systems, the neurological system may be adversely affected by smoking, lack of sleep, poor diet and stress.

 The nervous system is adversely affected by age.
-As we grow older neurons are lost and not replaced.
-There is also a decreased capacity for transmitting impulses to and from the brain, and both voluntary and reflex actions become slower.
+As we grow older, neurons are lost and not replaced.
+There is also a decreased capacity for transmitting impulses to and from the brain, and voluntary and reflex actions become slower.